Russian tourists in Indonesia without cash as sanctions bite

 Visitors are seen inside a cafe frequently visited by the Russians in Badung regency, Bali, Indonesia, March 8, 2022.
 Picture taken March 8, 2022.
 REUTERS/Sultan Anshori NO RESALES.
 NO ARCHIVES.

-KUTA, Indonesia (Reuters) – When Russian tourist Konstantin Ivanov tried to draw money from his home bank account at a cash machine on the Indonesian resort island of Bali, the transaction was blocked.
+KUTA, Indonesia (Reuters) – When Russian tourist Konstantin Ivanov tried to withdraw money from his home bank account at a cash machine on the Indonesian resort island of Bali, the transaction was blocked.

 Unprecedented sanctions against Russia’s banks over its invasion of Ukraine are taking a toll on its citizens overseas, who have been left scrambling to find cash or turn to crypto transactions to get by.